 EMC refers to a device's ability to function as intended without emitting excessive electromagnetic interference or Improving EMC in PCB design is essential for achieving compliance, improving product reliability, and enhancing performance.
-By implementing strategic PCB design techniques—such as optimized stackups, proper grounding, careful routing, filtering, and shielding—engineers can effectively mitigate EMC issues.
+By implementing strategic PCB design techniques—such as optimized stackups, proper grounding, careful routing, filtering, and shielding—engineers can effectively mitigate Electromagnetic (EMI) issues.

 At Circad Design, we leverage our deep knowledge and experience in EMC best practices to deliver high-quality solutions, ensuring that our clients’ products meet regulatory requirements and operate flawlessly in real-world environments being affected by external EMI sources.
 Achieving good EMC performance requires careful PCB design considerations, as EMI can stem from high-speed signals, poor grounding, and improper layout.